amodrojs/amodro-lifecycle/scratch.md

 * test loading a plugin that had a depending on the module wanting to use it in a dependency.
 * alias config of 'c' asking for 'a' aliased to 'plugin!', but 'c' having a cycle with 'plugin!'.
+* test text!something.js loading of the text, not executing it.
   Do not think the cycle can be broken in that case.
 * how to support config? like isBuild?
 Is it needed?